-The course is $4\frac{1}{2}$ days in length.
+The course is 4 1⁄2 days in length.
 The course begins at 8:30 a.m. on Monday and ends at 12:00 noon on Friday.
 The normal class day is 8 hours.

-The attendees are required to complete an online pre-course assignment that includes a final assessment prior to acceptance into the The pre-course content provides a class. foundation on the fundamental structure and underlying collateral of securitizations, an introduction to credit derivative securities, and a review of convexity, duration, and option adjusted spread, which will be used in the valuation discussion in class.
+The attendees are required to complete an online pre-course assignment that includes a final assessment prior to acceptance into the The pre-course content provides a foundation on the fundamental structure and underlying collateral of securitizations, an introduction to credit derivative securities, and a review of convexity, duration, and option adjusted spread, which will be used in the valuation discussion in class.
 The precourse assignment was designed to ensure students have a basic knowledge of structured finance to effectively participate in the instructor-led portion of the course.
 The time to complete the assignment is estimated between 14 - 20 hours, which will depend on the participant's level of knowledge.

-Approved in 2015: 36 Credit Hours
+Approved in 2016: 37 Credit Hours

-Supervisory Updates and Emerging Issues Conference for Community Financial Institutions
+Supervisory Updates and Emerging Issues for Community Financial Institutions

-The Supervisory Updates and Emerging Issues Conference for Community Financial Institutions is focused on issues and challenges that are relevant to community financial institutions.
+Supervisory Updates and Emerging Issues for Community Financial Institutions focus is on issues and challenges that are relevant to community financial institutions.
 The conference will provide information on regulations or guidance issued by the FFIEC agencies that are applicable to financial institutions that are smaller in asset size and non-complex in structure, product and business line offerings.
-The conference may also include updates on accounting standards, consumer compliance issues, the economic outlook, emerging risk, lending and other business strategies.
+The conference may also include updates on accounting standards, the economic outlook, emerging risk, lending and other business strategies.